 \section{Abstract}

-The evolution of Large Language Models (LLMs) has catalyzed a paradigm shift towards intent-driven software development, where autonomous agents are expected to architect and deliver complete, runnable software systems entirely from scratch.
-However, existing benchmarks fail to adequately assess this promising 0-to-1 software generation capability due to two fundamental limitations.
-First, they predominantly rely on predefined structural scaffolds, regarding the task as mere file-filling and failing to evaluate the LLM's crucial ability in repository structure planning.
-Second, they heavily depend on rigid white-box unit testing, which forces agents to conform to specific internal implementations and lacks scalable, end-to-end behavioral validation from a user-centric perspective.
+The evolution of Large Language Models (LLMs) has catalyzed a paradigm shift towards intent-driven software development, where autonomous agents are expected to design and deliver complete, runnable software systems from scratch.
+However, existing benchmarks fail to adequately assess this 0-to-1 generation capability due to two fundamental limitations.
+First, they rely on predefined structural scaffolds, which reduces the task to mere file-filling.
+Second, they depend on rigid white-box unit testing, which forces generated code to conform to specific internal implementations rather than validating end-to-end user-centric behavior.

 To bridge this gap, we introduce \dataset, a novel, structure-agnostic benchmark designed to evaluate the ground-up generation of Command-Line Interface (CLI) tools.
-Powered by a black-box differential testing framework, \dataset~comprises 100 high-quality, real-world repositories spanning diverse difficulty levels, programming languages, and application domains.
-For each repository, our automated pipeline synthesizes a robust suite of end-to-end test cases.
-We evaluate the agent-generated software by executing it in isolated sandboxes and comparing its system-level side effects and terminal outputs against human-written oracles using a rigorous, multi-tiered equivalence metric.
+Powered by an automated black-box differential testing framework, the benchmark comprises 94 high-quality, real-world repositories spanning diverse programming languages and complexity levels.
+For each task, agents are provided with an empty workspace, forcing them to autonomously handle repository planning and dependencies.
+We evaluate the generated software by executing it in isolated sandboxes.
+The system-level side effects and terminal outputs are then compared against human-written oracles using a rigorous multi-tiered equivalence metric.

-Leveraging \dataset, we conduct an extensive evaluation of seven state-of-the-art LLMs deployed within prominent agent frameworks.
-Our experiments reveal that top-tier models achieve less than 43\% overall success, highlighting that 0-to-1 generation remains a highly challenging frontier.
-Furthermore, we discover that higher token consumption does not necessarily yield better performance, and agents exhibit a strong tendency to generate monolithic code structures.
+Extensive evaluation of seven state-of-the-art LLMs reveals that the top-tier models achieve a maximum overall success rate of only 43.8\%, highlighting that 0-to-1 software generation remains a highly challenging frontier.
+Furthermore, we discover that agents exhibit a strong tendency to generate monolithic code structures, and that higher token consumption does not necessarily yield better task performance.